singerdmx/flutter-quill/doc/migration.md

 )
 ```

-7. Custom Images for other platforms (excluding the web)
+7. Image size for all platforms

 We have added new properties `width`, `height`, `margin`, `alignment` for all platforms other than mobile and web for the images for example